pepaslabs/header-deps.sh/README.md

 A "package manager" for single-file C libraries.

-## header-deps.txt

-To use this script, create a `header-deps.txt` file in your current directory and then run `header-deps.sh`.
+To use this script, list your dependencies in a `header-deps.txt` file in your current directory and then run `header-deps.sh`.

-A `header-deps.txt` file is a line-oriented file which lists
+Depedencies are resolved against [header-libs.txt](https://raw.githubusercontent.com/pepaslabs/header-deps.sh/master/header-libs.txt).
+Pull-requests against this file are welcome!